Neelo16/Dotfiles/README.md

 This repo contains all my dotfiles.
 I use [GNU Stow](https://www.gnu.org/software/stow/) to manage them.

-To install them, clone this repo and run `stow` on the directories you want to install.
+To install them, clone this repo to your home directory and run `stow` on the directories you want to install.
 For example, to install my `nvim` configuration, run:

 ```sh
 stow nvim